 Winter temperatures in the region might occasionally seem daunting but because it is a still, dry cold the weather is quite manageable.
 Dressing properly allows visitors to engage in fantastic activities like chasing the captivating light of the aurora borealis, viewing larger-than-life outdoor ice sculptures or experiencing the exhilarating sport of dog mushing.
 Additionally, sports like skiing, snowshoeing and ice skating are all within reach even if the temperature is below zero.

 Talented artists from all over the world come to Fairbanks to use a one-ton block of ice as a crystal clear, 3-dimensional canvas.
-The ice is actually harvested from a local pond and because the water is so pure and the winter temperatures so cold, the ice has a slight glacial blue tint.
+The ice is actually harvested from local ponds and because the water is so pure and the winter temperatures so cold, the ice has a slight glacial blue tint.
 It is so clear that a person can read a newspaper through a four-foot block of ice!
 The sculptors say that Fairbanks ice is the best ice in the world for their art.
 Because of its translucent quality, it is known globally by carvers as “Arctic Diamond.”

 Ice art sculptures in Fairbanks rival those wrought in stone and never cease to capture both the mind and the imagination.